 Here’s my latest article on the convergence of three pandemics: the coronavirus, porn, and anxiety.

 Turning to porn to turn away from the world

 Times of uncertainty like the one we’re in naturally intensify anxiety and powerlessness, and with it, the spread of pornography use.
 We turn to behaviors that provide relief from the difficulties we face, but as we all know, many of the solutions we find only end up intensifying our original distress.

 What’s unfolding today is the confluence of three pandemics: COVID-19, pornography, and anxiety.
-One country that is experiencing this toxic convergence of three pandemics is Italy.
-The Italian government has taken extensive measures to quarantine the entire country to prevent hospitals from being further overwhelmed.
-In response, one of the most popular porn sites in the world offered everyone in Italy free premium porn subscriptions throughout the month of March.
+One country that experienced this toxic convergence of three pandemics is Italy.
+The Italian government took extensive measures to quarantine the entire country to prevent hospitals from being further overwhelmed.
+In response, one of the most popular porn sites in the world offered everyone in Italy free premium porn subscriptions throughout the month of March 2020.

 When Italian Pornhub users opened the website, they saw this message:

 “To keep you company at home during these weeks, you’ll be able to access Pornhub Premium for free for the whole month, with no need for a credit card.”

 Yes, to “to help keep you company” during a health pandemic, a country was invited to escape an anxiety pandemic by turning to a porn pandemic.